Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Introduction

 Deviation inequalities are well-adapted to deal with random walks on groups with hyperbolic features.
 We prove deviation inequalities if $G$ is hyperbolic and if $\mu$ satisfies some moment condition, Theorem \ref{devhyp}.
 We also obtain deviation inequalities for acylindrically hyperbolic groups when $\mu$ has a finite exponential moment in Corollary \ref{cor:main}.

 Combining the results mentioned above, we deduce in particular the following:

-\begin{theo} Let $G$ be an acylindrically hyperbolic group and let $\mu$ be a probability measure on $G$ with a finite exponential moment and whose support generates $G$.
+\begin{theo} Let $G$ be an acylindrically hyperbolic group and let $\mu$ be a probability measure on $G$ with a finite exponential moment and so that the semigroup generated by the support of $\mu$ is $G$.
 Let $d$ be a word metric on $G$.
-Then the law of $\frac 1{\sqrt{n}} (d(id,Z_n)-\esp^\mu[d(id,Z_n)])$ under $\P^\mu$ weakly converges to a Gaussian non-degenerate law. \end{theo}
+Then:\\ - (Deviation inequality) there exists a constant $\tau_0>0$ such that for all integers $n$ and $m$ and for all positive $c$, we have